 - Game Over - Player 2 Wins (Player 2 scores sixth point)

 In order to win a set, a player must win six total games within the set.
 The first player to win six games wins the set.
 Sets must be decided by at least two games, similar to games needing to be decided by at least two points.
 If a set is tied at five games each, the winner must win two more consecutive games to win the set.

 When a set gets to a score of 6 - 6 in games, then there is what is known as a “tiebreaker.”
-To win the tiebreaker, a player must have a score of at least seven points and also have two more points than their opponent.
-Tiebreaker scoring is sequential starting at one.
+To win a set tiebreaker, a player must have a score of at least seven points and also have two more points than their opponent.
+Tiebreaker scoring is sequential, starting at one.
 So, for example, a player could win a tiebreaker with a score of 7-5, 8-6, 9-7, etc.

-Match scoring works as a best-of scoring system.
-Typically, a match has three sets, and the first player to win two of the three sets wins the Match.
-In professional men’s tennis majors, sets are best-of-five where the first player to win three sets wins the match.
+Match scoring works is a best-of scoring system.
+Typically, a match has three sets, and the first player to win two of the three sets wins the match.
+In professional men’s tennis majors, sets are best-of-five, and the first player to win three sets wins the match.

 How to Score Points In Singles